• broken image

 Genome Med.
 2022 May 10;14(1):49. doi: 10.1186/s13073-022-01051-9

-Results: In this study, we use single-cell RNA sequencing to perform the first characterization of both non-tumor-associated human dura and primary meningioma samples.
+We use single-cell RNA sequencing to perform the first characterization of both non-tumor-associated human dura and primary meningioma samples.
 First, we reveal a complex immune microenvironment in human dura that is transcriptionally distinct from that of meningioma.
 In addition, we characterize a functionally diverse and heterogenous landscape of non-immune cells including endothelial cells and fibroblasts.
 Through imaging mass cytometry, we highlight the spatial relationship among immune cell types and vasculature in non-tumor-associated dura.
 Utilizing T cell receptor sequencing, we show significant TCR overlap between matched dura and meningioma samples.
 Finally, we report copy number variant heterogeneity within our meningioma samples.
+Our comprehensive investigation of both the immune and non-immune cellular landscapes of human dura and meningioma at single-cell resolution builds upon previously published data in murine models and provides new insight into previously uncharacterized roles of human dura.

 Read more here: https://pubmed.ncbi.nlm.nih.gov/35534852/